A Colorectal Cancer Screening Can Save Your Life, But Most of Us Just Don't Get It

 - If nothing is found, you probably won't need another exam for 10 years

 Loyola performs above the national average on colonoscopy quality measures, such as examining the entire colon, detecting polyps and having good bowel preparation.

 If I want to schedule a colonoscopy, where do I go and how do I find a doctor?

 Several Loyola gastroenterologists routinely perform screening colonoscopies including:

-Loyola physicians perform colonoscopies at three locations:
+Loyola physicians perform colonoscopies at two locations: